 ON THIS PAGE: You will find information about how many people are diagnosed with this type of cancer each year.
 You will also learn some general information on surviving the disease.
 Remember, survival rates depend on several factors.
 To see other pages, use the menu.

-Nasopharyngeal cancer (NPC) is uncommon in the United States, with about 2,750 people diagnosed each year.
-In the last few years, the rate at which Americans have been developing this cancer has been slowly decreasing.
-NPC is much more common in parts of the world such as Asia and North Africa; for instance, it is a fairly common cancer in Southeast China.
+NPC is uncommon in the United States.
+About 3,200 people will be diagnosed with NPC in the United States this year.
+During the past few years, the rate at which Americans have been developing this cancer has been slowly decreasing.
+NPC is much more common in certain parts of Asia and North Africa.
+For instance, it is a fairly common cancer in Southeast China.

 The 5-year survival rate tells you what percent of people live at least 5 years after the cancer is found.
 Percent means how many out of 100.
 The 5-year survival rate for people with NPC depends on many factors, including the location of the tumor and if or where it has spread, called the stage .
 Talk with your doctor about what to expect with your specific diagnosis.